-In comparison to the distance Master's degree programme Medical Physics, this part-time certificate programme is shorter but requires substantial prior knowledge of technology and natural sciences.
-A corresponding diploma or Master's degree issued by a university or institution of higher education is an admission requirement for this programme (in contrast to the distance programme Medical Physics (Link) that can be studied based on a Bachelor's degree).
+In comparison to the distance learning Master's programme Medical Physics, this part-time Certificate programme is shorter but requires substantial prior knowledge of technology and natural sciences.
+A corresponding diploma or Master's degree issued by a university or institution of higher education is an admission requirement for this programme (in contrast to the distance learning programme Medical Physics that can be studied based on a Bachelor's degree).

 The German-language distance learning programme is aimed at experienced graduates of technical/natural-scientific degree programmes who are not interested in an additional academic title (for the time being) but instead primarily want to acquire substantiated and expert knowledge in the areas medical physics and technology as well as in associated fields (such as, for example anatomy and physiology).
 The programme is also suited to individuals who are looking to break into the diverse field of medical physics and medical technology.